General Office Safety

 - To plan and promote activities for stimulating and maintaining interest in health, safety and environmental protection among departmental personnel.

-- To maintain liaison with the Head of Environmental Health and Safety Section on health, safety and environmental matters.
+- To maintain liaison with the Head of Campus Safety Team on health, safety and environmental matters.

 - To recommend accident prevention and environmental protection measures to the Head of Department where necessary.